Crocs Alternatives: 5 Comfy Shoes That Are Better for the Planet

 Opt for comfy slip-ons made with bio-based, eco-friendly materials, and you’ll be sure to find a shoe you can feel good about.

-Top 5 Crocs Alternatives: How We Chose
+Top 6 Crocs Alternatives: How We Chose

 We narrowed down our list of top not-Crocs by considering what exactly people love about the shoes.
-Here’s how we chose the best croc alternatives:
+Here’s how we chose the best alternatives:

 • Material: You’re here for eco-friendly footwear, so that’s what you’ll get!
 We only selected products that use sustainable, bio-based, or vegan materials in their shoes.